 COVID-19 guidance: evaluation and marketing authorisation

-The European Medicines Agency (EMA) assesses applications for COVID-19 medicines under the minimum timeframe necessary to allow for a thorough evaluation of the medicine’s benefits and risks.
-Dedicated guidance and rapid procedures are available.
+During the COVID-19 public health emergency, the European Medicines Agency (EMA) assessed applications for COVID-19 medicines under the minimum timeframe necessary to allow for a thorough evaluation of the medicine’s benefits and risks.

-EMA rapid procedures can accelerate every step of the regulatory pathway while ensuring that robust evidence on efficacy, safety and quality is generated to support scientific and regulatory decisions.
+EMA rapid procedures helped accelerate every step of the regulatory pathway while ensuring that robust evidence on efficacy, safety and quality is generated to support scientific and regulatory decisions.

 |PROCEDURE AND REGULATORY TOOLS||FEATURES|

 For more information see Accelerated assessment

 For more information see Conditional marketing authorisation